 Call around to other companies that have similar refrigeration needs as you do and see what kind of legs their units are giving them.

-Shopping the different varieties of brands can provide you with insight as to how durable your investment in a walk in will be.
+Shopping for the different varieties of brands can provide you with insight as to how durable your investment in a walk-in will be.

 Disclaimer.
 The views and opinions expressed here are those of the authors.
 They do not purport to reflect the opinions or views of IdeasPlusBusiness.com.

 Any content provided by our bloggers or authors is of their opinion and is not intended to malign any organization, company, individual, or anyone or anything.

 For questions and inquiries on the blog, please send an email to the Editor at ideasplusbusiness[at]gmail[dot]com.
 You can also follow IdeasPlusBusiness.com on Twitter here and like our page on Facebook here.